-- 1. any bid, double or redouble, by a player required by law to pass is cancelled. - 2. a pass is substituted, the auction continues and each member of the offending side must pass whenever it is his turn to call.
+1. any bid, double or redouble, by a player required by law to pass is cancelled.

+2. a pass is substituted, the auction continues and each member of the offending side must pass at every turn to call.
 Law 72C may apply.
 The lead restrictions in Law 26B may apply.